Understanding the ins and outs of working with a listing agent is essential for a successful home selling experience.

 Because some agents will use it to their advantage.

-Here are some of the important details you should know about the listing agreement:
+Here are some of the important details you should be aware of when discussing the listing agreement with your agent.

 Seller responsibilities: Your listing agent isn’t the only one who has responsibilities.
 Make sure you fully understand your obligations as outlined in the agreement.